MyHomLab/MyHomeLabNotes/docs/docs/containers/authelia.md

+---
+sidebar_position: 6
+---

+# Authelia

-Authelia: The Single Sign-On Multi-Factor Portal for Web Apps Authelia is an open-source authentication and authorization server and portal fulfilling the identity and access management (IAM) role of information security in providing multi-factor authentication and single sign-on (SSO) for your applications via a web portal.
+## Authelia: The Single Sign-On Multi-Factor Portal for Web Apps
+Authelia is an open-source authentication and authorization server and portal fulfilling the identity and access management (IAM) role of information security in providing multi-factor authentication and single sign-on (SSO) for your applications via a web portal.
 It acts as a companion for common reverse proxies.

-Features
+## Features
 Open-source: Authelia is licensed under Apache 2.0 and hosted on GitHub, where you can contribute to its development and report issues.
 Lightweight: Authelia has a compressed container size smaller than 20 megabytes and low memory usage, making it one of the most lightweight solutions available.
 Fast: Authelia is written in Go and React, and can handle authorization policies and other backend tasks in milliseconds.
 The login portal has a loading time of 100 milliseconds, making it one of the fastest solutions available.